01.29.2026

 What is Project HOPE’s response?

-In response to exacerbated humanitarian needs at the height of the conflict, Project HOPE:
+During the height of the 2024 conflict, Project HOPE:

 • Operated a mobile medical unit staffed by dedicated local doctors and nurses